-- 6.38 In our statement of issues,78 we identified three ways in which the transaction could give rise to an SLC (the three theories of harm): - (a) Unilateral horizontal effects at a local level.
+- In our statement of issues, we identified three ways in which the transaction could 6.40 give rise to an SLC (the three theories of harm): - (a) Unilateral horizontal effects at a local level.
 The concern under our first theory of harm is that the removal of one competitor, in some or all of the areas where the parties both have cinemas, could allow the merging parties to increase their prices or reduce the quality of their services locally.
 Examples of quality reduction could include the quality and range of the films shown, the standards of the venues, associated product offerings and opening times.
 It was also possible that the transaction might incentivize the merged company to close one of its existing venues. - (b) Unilateral effects at a local level due to the loss of a potential competitor.
 The second theory of harm is that the transaction might lead to a loss of a potential competitor in an area. - (c) Unilateral effects at a local level in non-overlap areas.
-The concern under our third theory of harm is that following the merger, Picturehouse could use any influence it exerts on other cinema operators through, in particular, the provision of programming services to distort the competitive process between Cineworld and those cinemas in certain local markets for cinema exhibition services.
+The concern under our third theory of harm is that following the merger, Picturehouse could use any influence it exerts on other cinema operators through, in particular, the provision of programming services to distort the competitive process between Cineworld and those cinemas in certain local markets for cinema exhibition services. - A number of operators expressed concerns about their future access to the films 6.41 distributed by Picturehouse.
+This concern was not, however, shared by others, and we considered that, given the low number of films distributed by Picturehouse (see paragraph 2.6(b)), the merger was unlikely to lead to competition problems in this area. - 6.42 Similarly, we received a complaint regarding the distribution of alternative content, and in particular of National Theatre Live content, by Picturehouse to other independent cinemas.
+We noted that the comments made in the complaint were not merger specific.
+In addition, the evidence we received from Picturehouse, Odeon and National Theatre Live suggested that the issues identified were more likely to be caused by National Theatre Live's policies of increasing access as widely as possible and avoiding adding new venues situated close to existing venues rather than by Picturehouse's alleged conduct.
+We also noted that Picturehouse's contract with National Theatre Live [%].
+We therefore considered that the transaction was unlikely to result in competition concerns in this area.
+We also considered it unlikely that the

-77 Initial submission, p41.
+&lt;sup>77 Main parties' initial submission, p41.

-78 www.competition-commission.org.uk/assets/competitioncommission/docs/2013/cineworld-city-screen/issues_statement.pdf.
+&lt;sup>78 www.competition-commission.org.uk/assets/competitioncommission/docs/2013/cineworld-city-screen/issues\statement\.pdf.
+FDA hearing summary, paragraph 13; Vue hearing summary, paragraph 19; Odeon hearing summary, paragraph 31, Odeon's response to provisional findings, paragraph 3.1..